ao-space/platform-base/README.md

 ## Brief Introduction

-AO.space Platform is an open source project incubated and operated by the AO.space team (affiliated to the Intelligent Software Research Center of the Software Research Institute of the Chinese Academy of Sciences), with the goal of protecting the ownership of personal data and creating a personal centric digital space operating system.
-The AO.space platform only provides coordination and management of network resources (domain names, communication channels).
+AO.space Platform is an open source project incubated and operated by the AO.space team, with the goal of protecting personal data ownership and creating a personal centric digital space operating system.
+The AO.space Platform only provides coordination and management of network resources (domain names, communication channels).
 The platform does not acquire or store any account data and user data, truly achieving that data is stored only in personal devices and fully owned by individuals.
-Platform-Base is the management side service of AO.space Platform.
-Meanwhile, the core functions of the space platform will gradually become open source and can be deployed privately, without relying on the official platform.

 ## System Architecture

 ![SSP&Platform-Base Arch.png](docs/en/asserts/SSP&Platform-Base%20Arch.png)

-### The SSP of AO.space
+### AO.space Platform

-The responsibility of SSP is to establish a transparent communication channel for personal equipment.
+The responsibility of AO.space Platform is to establish a transparent communication channel for personal equipment.
 It includes the Platform Proxy Service, the Network Transit Server, and the Platform Base Service.

 1. User-side Services: It is used to forward the requests from clients to AO.space.
 - Plarform Proxy Service: provide high-availability forwarding and horizontal expansion support for the requests from clients.